 Many dated websites lack effective calls to actions that convert users to customers.
 A call-to-action (CTA) is a button or link that you place on your website to drive prospective customers to become leads by completing an action on your landing page.
-Is your USP and call to actions highlighted clearly on every landing page?
-As important, are they interesting enough to persuade your visitor to complete the desired action?
+Is your USP and call to action highlighted clearly on every landing page?
+Are they interesting enough to persuade your visitor to complete the desired action?

 6. Measuring Effectiveness